loveshack/docs/source/deployment/open_cloud_host_setup/kvm_driver.rst

 .. warning:: This feature is experimental.
 Some modifications to the code must be done before this is a recommended setup.

-By default the drivers use a unix socket to communicate with the libvirt daemon.
+By default the drivers use a Unix socket to communicate with the libvirt daemon.
 This method can only be safely used by one process at a time.
-To make sure this happens the drivers are configured to send only one action per host at a time.
+To make sure this happens, the drivers are configured to send only one action per host at a time.
 For example, there will be only one deployment done per host at a given time.

-This limitation can be solved configuring libvirt to accept TCP connections  and OpenNebula to use this communication method.
+This limitation can be solved by configuring libvirt to accept TCP connections, and OpenNebula to use this communication method.

 Libvirt configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here is described how to configure libvirtd to accept unencrypted and unauthenticated TCP connections in a CentOS 7 machine.
-For other setup check your distribution and libvirt documentation.
+Here is how to configure libvirtd to accept unencrypted and unauthenticated TCP connections in a CentOS 7 machine.
+For other setups check your distribution and libvirt documentation.

 Change the file ``/etc/libvirt/libvirtd.conf`` in each of the hypervisors and make sure that these parameters are set and have the following values: